Boston Beer Company: Products

 First brewed in 2014, Samuel Adams Rebel IPA is a West Coast style India pale ale.
 The beer is brewed with five American hops - American Cascade, Simcoe, Chinook, Centennial, and Amarillo.
 In early 2015, Samuel Adams released Rebel Rouser, a double India Pale Ale, and Rebel Rider, a session India Pale Ale.
+Rebel IPA is no longer brewed outside of occasional taproom releases, and the Samuel Adams brand now sells New England Juicy IPA nationally, and Samuel Adams East Coast IPA regionally.